sentenz/convention/internal/about/software-design-principles.md

       > Foster collaboration among developers to ensure a cohesive and consistent design across features.

     - Review and refine the designs
-      > Conduct design reviews and make necessary refinements to ensure the designs align with the overall system architecture.
+      > Conduct design reviews and make necessary refinements to ensure the designs align with the system architecture.

 6. Build by Feature